Venaticosuchus: Jaw musculature

 Considering the distribution of moment arms and the position of teeth allowed for Von Baczko to estimate bite moment (ease of movement) at the front and rear of the jaw, and to compare the total bite moment to the "AM" value to determine total bite force.
 Despite its average bite moment, the high AM value of Venaticosuchus gave it the highest ratio between AM and bite moment, corresponding to the highest bite force of any of the reptiles sampled.
 However, the high AM value also means that the muscles would take longer to retract, giving it a fairly slow bite.
 This slow, strong bite is also shared by other ornithosuchids as well as the aetosaur Desmatosuchus, but contrasts with the weak, fast bite of the carnivorous basal aetosaur Neoaetosauroides and the fast, moderately strong bite of Alligator.

+Diet

 The serrated teeth of ornithosuchids indicates that they ate meat, but their slow bite would have been disadvantageous for catching small prey.
 In addition, the diastema of ornithosuchids would have weakened the snout, making it more susceptible to damage from large, struggling prey.
 Their thin teeth were also more structurally weak when dealing with large prey, compared to the conical teeth of modern crocodilians which are sturdy from all directions.
-Von Baczko proposed that ornithosuchids were specialized scavengers, which could deal with carcasses using their strong bite force and serrated teeth.
+Von Baczko (2018) proposed that ornithosuchids were specialized scavengers, which could deal with carcasses using their strong bite force and serrated teeth.
 In this way their slow bite speed and weak snout structure are not as disadvantageous as they would be if ornithosuchids were active predators.

+In a 2023 study, biomechanical analysis again found that the related Riojasuchus had poor resistance to lateral forces and greater resistance to traction and torsion forces, but it was noted that the short mandible (shorter than the upper jaw, as typical for ornithosuchids) did not allow occlusion between the mandibular teeth and those on the premaxilla.
+Not even the maxillary and posterior mandibular teeth occluded, and therefore did not generate a sharp edge.
+This dental configuration does not seem suitable for the action of grabbing or slicing pieces of meat from a carcass, thus excluding a scavenger lifestyle.
+According to this new interpretation, the jaw mechanics are more compatible with a piscivorous lifestyle.
+Such a lifestyle is not dissimilar to that of a heron or that proposed for Spinosaurus, in which small aquatic animals are captured underwater and swallowed whole.
+Bipedalism could also have been associated with this lifestyle.
+These findings may be relevant for other ornithosuchids, such as Venaticosuchus.